Robert-Kovalcuk/financeTracker/README.md

-# A project created (not finished yet) to showcase some of my skills with Javascript/Typescript, Vue 3x, Firebase.
+## A project created (not finished yet) to showcase some of my skills with Javascript/Typescript, Vue 3x, Firebase, HTML, CSS.
 Vuetify3 is added to the project, but barely used.

-## EXAMPLE TOGGLING CALENDAR COMPONENT ON ICON CLICK AND OUTSIDE CALENDAR CLICK
+### EXAMPLE TOGGLING CALENDAR COMPONENT ON ICON CLICK AND OUTSIDE CALENDAR CLICK

 https://user-images.githubusercontent.com/118119299/202072593-51f7cd83-5d9b-4199-aef6-90647a35dab7.mp4